-Sporadic reports of lame elk or elk with overgrown or missing hooves have been received in southwest Washington since the mid 1990’s.
-Reports of this "hoof disease" have been increasing and hunters have regularly seen and sometimes harvested an elk with this condition.
-At times, many individuals in a group are reported limping and showing signs of hoof disease, which has been noted in both males and females and old as well as very young animals.
+Sporadic reports of lame elk or elk with overgrown or missing hooves have been received in southwest Washington since the mid-1990s.
+Reports of this "hoof disease" have been increasing, and hunters have regularly seen and sometimes harvested elk with this condition.
+At times, observers have reported many individuals in a group limping and showing signs of hoof disease, which has been noted in males and females and old and very young animals.

-There are dozens of hoof diseases known to occur in domestic livestock.
-Many hoof diseases are specific to the species (sheep, cattle, goats, etc.).
-They all have different causes (infectious, metabolic, toxic, nutritional, physical), and different modes of transmission, prevention, treatment, prognoses, etc.
+Dozens of hoof diseases occur in domestic livestock.
+They have many different causes (infectious, metabolic, toxic, nutritional, physical) and varied modes of transmission, prevention and treatment.

-Given this complexity, there is more research needed to help us better understand and manage this problem.
-We are coordinating with other agencies and universities to prioritize the work needed given the limited funds.
-Even if we are able to determine what is causing this hoof disease, it will be very challenging to address as there are likely very few, if any, treatment options for wild elk.
-However, understanding the cause of elk hoof disease in southwestern Washington is an important step in understanding and managing its impacts.
+Given this complexity, more research is needed to help us better understand and manage this problem.
+We are coordinating with other agencies and universities to prioritize the work needed.
+Even if we are able to determine what is causing this hoof disease, it will be very challenging to address it as there are likely very few, if any, treatment options for wild elk.
+However, understanding the cause of the disease is an important step toward understanding and managing its impacts.

 Back ground information information (Merck Veterinary Manual):